vinaydhegde/testdriven-site/src/_posts/course/2017-01-02-02_microservices.md

 ### Accelerated Feedback Loops

 With microservices, developers often own the entire lifecycle of the app, from inception to delivery.
-Instead of aligning teams with a particular set of technologies - like client ui, server-side, etc. - teams are more product-focused, responsible for delivering the application to the customers themselves.
+Instead of aligning teams with a particular set of technologies - like client UI, server-side, etc. - teams are more product-focused, responsible for delivering the application to the customers themselves.
 Because of this, they have much more visibility into how the application is being used in the real-world.
 This speeds up the feedback loop, making it easier to fix bugs and iterate.

 ## Cons